cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("inti", priority = "core")` provides functionality for experimental design and manipulation and it is focused on [FieldBook](https://excellenceinbreeding.org/toolbox/tools/field-book) compatibility.

+-   `r pkg("FielDHub")` is a shiny app for generating traditional, un-replicated, augmented and partially-replicated designs applied to agriculture, plant breeding, forestry, animal and biological sciences.

 #### [High throughput phenotyping (HTP)]{#htp}

 -   `r pkg("statgenHTP")` is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [R-asreml](https://www.vsni.co.uk/software/asreml).

+-   `r github("OpenDroneMap/FIELDimageR")` is general-purpose pacakge for processing and analyzing image data from drones.
--   `r pkg("CropDetectR")` can be used to identify crop rows from image data.

--   `r pkg("FWRGB")` can process plant images for downstream machine learning models to predict fresh biomass.

--   `r pkg("pliman")` provides tools for image manipulation to quantify plant leaf area, disease severity, number of disease lesions, and obtain statistics of image objects such as grains, pods, pollen, leaves, and more.
+-   `r github("poppinace/tasselnetv2plus")` provides a fast implementation for high-throughput plant counting from high-resolution RGB imagery. `r pkg("CropDetectR")` can be used to identify crop rows from image data. `r pkg("FWRGB")` can process plant images for downstream machine learning models to predict fresh biomass. `r pkg("pliman")` provides tools for image manipulation to quantify plant leaf area, disease severity, number of disease lesions, and obtain statistics of image objects such as grains, pods, pollen, leaves, and more.

 #### [Trial analysis]{#TrialAnalysis}